Dartmouth College student groups: The Dartmouth Brovertones

 The Dartmouth Brovertones are Dartmouth's second oldest all-male a cappella group, founded in 1993.
 The group was originally named Final Cut, and was traditionally known for singing popular songs from the 80's and 90's.
 The Brovertones (or Bros) have since expanded their repertoire to include modern hits.
-Brovertones' repertoire includes a varied mix of approximately 30 songs ranging from "House of the Rising Sun" to a mash-up of "Bailando" and "Despacito".
-The group has four albums, including Bro & Tell, released in May 2012.
+The group has four albums, including Bro Ties released in 2018.